edibotopic/edibotopic-website/content/notes/_log.md

 A conversation, book or painting does not need to directly address a problem to be successful.
 Some things are intrinsic or indirect goods, pointing only to themselves or to emergent possibilities that are yours to discover.

+---

+In certain domains, such as logic and mathematics, ambiguity can be intolerable.

+In others it can be a prompt for exploration, a tool for expression, or a pragmatic strategy.

 ## Richly Apart, Mundanely Aware

 _October 13th_